josh-collinsworth/joco-sveltekit/src/lib/content/posts/great-transitions.md

 </CalloutPlusQuote>

-As an alternative, [VS Code](https://code.visualstudio.com/b) has an amazing autocomplete for `cubic-bezier` curves with a wide range of options:
+As an alternative, [VS Code](https://code.visualstudio.com/) has an amazing autocomplete for `cubic-bezier` curves with a wide range of options; start typing `cubic-bezier` in a CSS context, and you should see the following dropdown appear:

 ![VS Code auto-completing cubic-bezier with a variety of options in a pop-up UI](/images/post_images/easing/vs-code.png)